PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Set initial compliance settings
 ```````````````````````````````
-Sets initial compliance settings.
+Sets initial compliance settings (no decision signal for each consent type) in the cookie.
-This API command might be useful to note that user has seen a popup with consents but didn't make a decision (popup was closed).
+This API command might be useful to note that a visitor has seen a popup with consents but didn't make a decision (the consent form was closed).
-After successful, Consent Manager internally sends only to stats endpoint an information that user has seen consents.
-Result from getNewComplianceTypes method can be passed directly.
+Result from `getNewComplianceTypes` method can be passed directly.

 Code::